RicardoLMMatos/Conquiztadors-ms2/README.md

 ConQuiztadors is a quiz game for my Code Indtitute Full-stack development ms2 project.
 The idea of making a quiz game to this project was bacause I wanted to created something  very interactive and that I personaly like which is quiz games.

+The users will have the chance to choose between six subjects, each subject has ten randomised  questions.
+On each answer the user will get a red or green light when clicking the chosen answer  (red for wrong and green for right answer) and the user will also get a message after pressing the button with right or wrong text.
+At the end of each round the user will get the score and a personalised message for three typs of score, less than five correct answers, between six and nine corrected answers or ten out of ten correct answers.

 ---